Search results for: “startup”

 • Early Stage Product Management & Strategy

-• Build product plans that account for operational & regulatory complexity (e.g. past experiences include integration with customer support/ops, integrations with Stripe/Plaid, handling KYC/AML, addressing HIPAA, complying with US telemedicine regulations, sensitivity to consumer privacy, etc)
+• Build actionable product plans that account for operational & regulatory complexity (e.g. integration with customer support/ops; integrations with 3rd parties like Stripe or Plaid or an EMR; handling KYC/AML; addressing HIPAA; complying with US telemedicine regulations; etc), unit economics / market analysis, and market research

 • Collaborate with engineers, designers, and other stakeholders on